Meeting & Conference Services

 Optional Green Practices

 There are many commercial practices that can result in a more sustainable and environmentally preferable service.
 Consider those listed just below when defining performance requirements and developing evaluation criteria.
-For more comprehensive guidance on planning a sustainable conference, review the Federal Travel Regulation Guide to Sustainable Conferences.
+For more comprehensive guidance on planning a sustainable conference, review the EPA's page on Green Meetings.

 In all cases, the meeting or conference not held is the one which is most sustainable.
 On the basis of your program’s essential requirements, re-evaluate the need to engage in any meeting or conference to which participants must travel, or in which participants must physically attend.
 If possible, offer virtual attendance to reduce the number of in person meeting attendees.